Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: User Evaluation

 To assess the Chat Modeling prototype, we continued our engagement with the three experts initially interviewed in \autoref{sec: formative study}.
 This choice was driven by multiple considerations.
 Firstly, their insights are invaluable for verifying whether the prototype meets the expectations set during the formative study and for reflecting on the design requirements.
 Secondly, their extensive experience in biological structure modeling provides a rare and essential perspective for assessing the prototype against real use cases.
 Thirdly, their experience guiding new users of MesoCraft equips them with a thorough understanding of the challenges novices face, further enriching their assessment of our prototype.

 Our evaluations took the form of semi-structured interviews, with each expert being interviewed individually.
 The semi-structured format was chosen for its balance of focus and flexibility.
 This approach enables the investigator to maintain direction on predefined questions while also having the freedom to delve into emerging ideas~\cite{adeoye2021research}.
 Each session lasted approximately 60 to 90 minutes.
-Initially, we introduced the prototype to the experts, allowing them a brief overview before inviting them to engage in various modeling tasks at their discretion.
+Initially, we introduced the prototype to the experts, allowing them a brief overview.
+We then demonstrate our new modeling workflow from uploading a paper to a final 3D models.
+Then the experts are invited to freely explore the prototype.
 This hands-on experience enabled them to provide feedback on the prototype's features and functionalities.
 Consistent with the nature of semi-structured interviews, the facilitator concluded each session by posing additional questions not previously covered during the interview, ensuring a comprehensive collection of insights and reflections.
+The detailed semi-structured questions are listed in the supplemental material.